 5) Following your business compass: "your ethics are so important"

-She also speaks about her 'hip pocket skill' she cultivated over her career: making simple the complex.
+She also spoke about her 'hip pocket skill' she cultivated over her career: making simple the complex.
 A 'hip pocket skill' is something useful that helps you to stand out as not many people in your team or field excel at it.